A guide to IR35 compliance from a UK based business owner: The inside-outside hokey-cokey

 I’ve always liked to think of the new year as bringing fresh opportunities and reasons to be hopeful.
-However, as an independent consultant and business owner, the looming threat to the end of HMRC’s ‘light-touch’ approach to IR35 legislation compliance in 2022 is worrying.
+However, as an independent consultant and business owner, the looming threat to the end of HMRC’s ‘light-touch’ approach to IR35 compliance in 2022 is worrying.
 In this post I’m intending to cover some of the efforts I’ve taken to demonstrate that I am legitimately in business, and cover off answers to the important questions I had last year:

 – How can I protect myself from a potential HMRC tax investigation?

 – What steps can I take to prevent myself from being ‘low hanging fruit’?

 Disclaimer: I’m not a tax consultant (or even particularly knowledgeable about tax) and it should go without saying that any advice given here is my personal opinion.

 If you decide to proceed and read this article, please heed the following advice.
 Read it twice — once as ‘you’, the business owner and likely director of your company, and then secondly as ‘you’, the employee of your business.
 Whether you like it or not, there are two of you in the business, and separating your thinking is paramount to the premise I’m talking about in this blog.

 Firstly, if you haven’t got insurances to cover your back against HMRC, I think you’ve already lost.
 It’s worth stating that tax insurances generally come in two ‘types’, enquiry and liability.
 Enquiry cover protects you for the investigation (when they turn up at your door) and defence (if they decide to proceed with a case), whereas liability cover also adds the, well, liability and penalty costs if you’re deemed to owe any retrospective taxes.
 Make sure you know which cover you have and what you’re exposing yourself to because the first line of protection against IR35 is your own knowledge.
 Don’t bury your head in the sand — you’re a business owner, and it falls on you to know the answers.